brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ```

 Calling the method, the output tells you that:
-- the base model requires as parameters (not activations or buffers) about 0.323GB;
+- the base model requires as parameters about 0.323GB, per GPU;
 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

-However, when activating pipelining, ie by launching with `--pipeline --pipeline_spec_layers`:
+However, when activating pipelining, by launching the run with `--pipeline --pipeline_spec_layers`:
 - the base model requires 0.053GB for parameters;
 - ZeRO stage 2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO stage 3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

-Now, this kind of metric has many fallacies: it only measures parameter overheard, and does not take activations or other residual buffers (e.g. normalization varibles) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate as pipeline parallelism is not compatible with ZeRO stages 2 or 3.
+Now, this kind of metric has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.

-### Benchmark of memory and performance at runtime
+### Benchmark

 To collect real performace metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
 We'll also use the deepspeed logger to collect 4 metrics at a set interval: average samples per sec, average allocated memory, and max allocated memory at any given instant.
-Finally, we will test the largest model possible on each configuration.
+Finally, we will measure the largest model that is possible on each configuration.
+All implementations tests use the same mixed precision (`fp16`) representations and communication bucket sizes.
+We test 4 implementations:
+1. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed;
+2. The fully-shared DDP implementation with ZeRO stage 3;
+3. The fully-shared DDP implementation with ZeRO stage 3 and CPU offloading;
+4. The pipeline implementation with ZeRO stage 1;

 (Coming soon)